siyul-park/uniflow/docs/getting_started.md

 # 🚀 Getting Started

-This guide explains how to manage workflows and run the engine using the [Command-Line Interface (CLI)](../cmd/README.md).
-Follow the steps from installing the CLI to controlling workflows and configuring settings.
+This comprehensive walkthrough will introduce you to managing workflows and running the engine using our [Command-Line Interface (CLI)](../cmd/README.md).
+We'll cover everything from installation to workflow control and configuration setup.

-## Installation from Code
+## Installing from Source

-Install the CLI to control workflows, along with [built-in extensions](../ext/README.md).
-To build the code, you need [Go 1.22](https://go.dev/doc/install) or later.
+Let's begin by setting up the [CLI](../cmd/README.md), which allows you to control workflows with [built-in extensions](../ext/README.md).
+Before we start, ensure you have [Go 1.22](https://go.dev/doc/install) or later installed on your system.

 First, clone the repository: